TexaCaliCoder/Call-Em-All-Challenge/THOUGHTS.md

 searched High and Low to resolve the CORS issue and found a workaround using cors-anywhere.herokuapp.com to preppend my axios call.

 I probably could have done more like displaying user images and names for going and waitlist. but I chose to make the site mobile responsive instead.
 I realize I had a week for this but I don't have a lot of personal time from my current job which is a reason I am looking else where among other reasons.

+all in all this took me about 13 hours from thought, design to troubleshooting and debugging.
+The biggest issue was a CORS issue I was getting from the API.
+Reading the docs I thought I was going to have to sign up for a pro account and set up some OAuth login.
+However I was able to bypass that.
+This was a fun little assessment.